Should You Wipe A Cat’s Bum?

 Cats are known for valuing their cleanliness and grooming.
 So, it's a little alarming to see them walk around with feces stuck on their behinds.
-It often leads owners to wonder whether they should help them wipe it off.
-After some research, we found a concise answer to this common cat owner question.

-4. Clipping the fur
+- Clipping the fur around the area

-5. A full cat bath
+- Giving a full cat bath

 1. Special Cat Wipes

 Your first option would be using special cat wipes.
-These products are designed specifically to wipe away feces and other substances off your cat's fur.
-In most cases, these wipes offer a much more comfortable feeling than a wet cloth or paper towel.
+These products are designed specifically to wipe away feces and other substances from your cat's fur.

 We do recommend avoiding any options with added scents.
 It might seem like a good idea, but cats often don't vibe with unfamiliar smells.
 Owners would be much better off using unscented special cat wipes.